The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Introduction

 \subsection{The moduli space of Higgs pairs on surface DM stacks}

-Let $\sS$ be a smooth two dimensional DM stack, which we call it ``a surface DM stack".
+Let $\sS$ be a smooth two dimensional DM stack with projective coarse moduli space $S$, which we call it ``a surface DM stack".
 The moduli space of stable coherent sheaves with a fixed Hilbert polynomial $H\in \qq[m]$ has been constructed by F. Nironi \cite{Nironi}.
-In \cite{Nironi}, to define suitable Hilbert polynomials the author picked up a generating sheaf $\Xi$ for $\sS$ and defined the {\em modified} Hilbert polynomial associated with this generating sheaf.
+In \cite{Nironi}, in order to define suitable Hilbert polynomials the author chooses a generating sheaf $\Xi$ for $\sS$ and defines the {\em modified} Hilbert polynomial associated with this generating sheaf.
 Let $p: \sS\to S$ be the morphism to its coarse moduli space.
 A locally free sheaf $\Xi$ on $\sS$ is $p$-very ample if for every geometric point of $\sS$ the representation of the stabilizer group at that point contains every irreducible representation.
 We define $\Xi$ as a {\em generating sheaf} of $\sS$.
 The readers may understand that the generating sheaf is introduced to deal with some stacky issues and in order not to loose stacky information like finite group gerbes over schemes.

-Let us fix a polarization $\sO_S(1)$ on the coarse moduli space.
-Choose a generating sheaf $\Xi$, and for a coherent sheaf $E$ on $\sS$, the modified Hilbert polynomial is defind by:
+Let us fix a polarization $\sO_S(1)$ on the coarse moduli space $S$.
+Choose a generating sheaf $\Xi$, and for a coherent sheaf $E$ on $\sS$, the modified Hilbert polynomial is defined by: